zhiqwang/yolort/README.md

 ### 🚀 LibTorch interface

-Here providing a minimal [example](./deployment/README.md) of getting `LibTorch` inferencing to work.
+Here providing an [example](./deployment/README.md) of getting `LibTorch` inferencing to work.
 Also you can check the [CI](.github/workflows/stable.yml) for more details.

 ## 🎓 Acknowledgement